 Each sport and athletic event uses muscle groups in a different way.
 Sports massage therapists must be familiar with each muscle, the muscle groups and how they are affected by the specific movements and stresses of each sport.
 They also are trained in the appropriate uses of hydrotherapy and cryotherapy.

-Traditional western (e.g. Swedish) massage is currently the most common approach used for conditioning programs.
+Traditional western (e.g. Swedish) message is currently the most common approach used for conditioning programs.
 It is frequently supplemented by other massage therapy approaches including deep tissue, trigger point work, and acupressure.
 Some massage therapists have special training in sports massage and greater experience working with athletes.

 Sports massage therapy frequently includes the use of one or more of the following techniques:

-Deep Swedish Massage battersea
+Deep Swedish Massage Battersea

 Muscle-specific applications of the standard effleurage, petrissage, vibration, and tapotement techniques.